Zenduty/docs/docs/Icinga2.md

 title: Icinga2
 ---

+Icinga 2 is an open source monitoring system which checks the availability of your network resources, notifies users of outages and generates performance data for reporting.
+Scalable and extensible, Icinga 2 can monitor large, complex environments across multiple locations.
 To integrate Icinga2 with Zenduty, complete the following steps:

 ## In Zenduty: